 Why study the Trojan asteroids?

-Scientists believe the Trojan asteroids leading and trailing Jupiter are very early remnants from the creation of our solar system that were thrown outward and later captured in Jupiter’s orbit.
+Scientists believe the Trojan asteroids leading and trailing Jupiter are very early remnants from the creation of our solar system that were scattered and later captured in Jupiter’s orbit.

-Without excess space debris floating around far out in our solar system, scientists also believe the Trojan asteroids remain relatively unblemished after 4.5 billion years — making them a perfect time capsule.
+Without excess space debris floating around far out in our solar system, scientists also believe the Trojan asteroids remain relatively unblemished for more than four billion years — making them a perfect time capsule.